A German Immigrant Girl Shares Her Adventure

 I explained my loss to Mrs. G., who sympathized with me in my misfortune, and promised to do what she could to help me recover my lost treasure.
 But I had little faith that I would ever be found, and it was not.

 As soon as I regained, in part, my wasted strength, I began to make inquiries for something to do.
-Mrs. G. happened to be in want of a sewing girl, and, though I should have preferred teaching of some kind, I gladly embraced the opportunity to return the kindness I had received of her and settle the debt that had been accumulating since my illness.
+Mrs. G. happened to be in want of a sewing girl, and though I should have preferred teaching of some kind, I gladly embraced the opportunity to return the kindness I had received from her and settle the debt that had been accumulating since my illness.

 This was finally accomplished, and then I went to my physician in the hope of being as fortunate in finding a way of paying him.
 But, as they did not need my services in his family, he kindly told me that I need give myself no trouble regarding his bill.
 If I found it convenient to pay him in the future, I might do so, otherwise to think no more of it.